pravinthan/nba-visualizer/README.md

 # NBA Visualizer

-A web app dedicated to providing user-friendly NBA schedules, box scores, play by play data and more.
+A web app dedicated to providing user-friendly NBA schedules, box scores, play-by-play data and more.